piotrwitek/react-redux-typescript-jspm-starter/README.md

 - Jest Snapshot Testing in TypeScript

 ### AUTOMATIC BUILD SCRIPTS
-Automatic build script will generate seperate "vendor bundle" based on JSPM dependencies extracted from package.json.
+Fully automatic build script will generate your "vendor bundle" by parsing and extracting JSPM dependencies from package.json.
+No manual configuration.

 ### OPTIMIZED JSPM LOADING SPEED
 When trying to load multiple external dependencies as seperate calls it can slow down page reload in the browsers.